Neurogenic bowel dysfunction

-Neurogenic bowel dysfunction (NBD) is the inability to control defecation due to a deterioration of or injury to the nervous system, resulting in faecal incontinence or constipation.
+Neurogenic bowel dysfunction (NBD) is reduced ability or inability to control defecation due to deterioration of or injury to the nervous system, resulting in fecal incontinence or constipation.
 It is common in people with spinal cord injury (SCI), multiple sclerosis (MS) or spina bifida.

-The gastrointestinal tract has a complex control that relies on coordinated interaction between muscular contractions and neuronal impulses.
-Faecal incontinence or constipation occurs when there is a problem with the normal bowel functioning; this could be for a variety of reasons.
-The normal defecation pathway involves contractions of the colon in order to help mix the contents, absorb water and propel the contents along the intestine.
-This results in the faeces moving from the colon to the rectum.
-The presence of stool in the rectum causes a reflexive relaxation of the internal anal sphincter, so the contents of the rectum can move in to the anal canal.
+The gastrointestinal tract (GI tract) has a complex control mechanism that relies on coordinated interaction between muscular contractions and neuronal impulses (nerve signals).
+Fecal incontinence or constipation occurs when there is a problem with normal bowel functioning.
+This could be for a variety of reasons.
+The normal defecation pathway involves contractions of the colon which helps mix the contents, absorb water and propel the contents along.
+This results in feces moving along the colon to the rectum.
+The presence of stool in the rectum causes reflexive relaxation of the internal anal sphincter (rectoanal inhibitory reflex), so the contents of the rectum can move into the anal canal.
 This causes the conscious feeling of the need to defecate.
-At a suitable time our brain can send signals causing the external anal sphincter and puborectalis muscles to relax as these are under voluntary control and this allows defecation to take place.
+At a suitable time the brain can send signals causing the external anal sphincter and puborectalis muscle to relax as these are under voluntary control and this allows defecation to take place.